jedrichards/angularjs-handbook/README.md

     });
 ```

-### App wide HTTP setup
+### Interceptors

-Any global error handling, authentication, pre or post-processing of requests or responses can be done via interceptors:
+Any global error handling, authentication, pre or post-processing of requests or responses can be done via interceptors.

+Interceptors slot functionality into the promise chaining structure of the `$http` service.

 An example to globally detect a `403` response: